 that this undertaking put on the king's masons can be

 seen from a serious mistake that they made in aligning

 the columns and buttresses.
 Those on the west side are

 4ft adrift from those on the east.

-In time, Westminster Hall would be the court in which sentences were passed on the pretender Perkin Warbeck; Henry VIII's chancellor, Sir Thomas More; Protector Somerset, the Duke who ruled England during part of Elizabeth I's minority; and Guy Fawkes, of the Gunpowder Plot.
+In time, Westminster Hall would be the court in which sentences were passed on the pretender Perkin Warbeck; Henry VIII's chancellor, Sir Thomas More; Protector Somerset, the Duke who ruled England during part of Edward VI's minority; and Guy Fawkes, of the Gunpowder Plot.
 The greatest of all state trials took place here in 1649 when Charles I was condemned to be beheaded.
 Later, fashionable society flocked there for the trial of George IV's wife, Queen Caroline, for adultery.

 It is in Westminster Hall that British monarchs since Edward VII have lain in state, the last lying-in-state being that of Queen Elizabeth, The Queen Mother in April 2002.

 is not an official website.
 Please check official sources for up

 The HQ London District official webpage is at: www.householddivision.org.uk